mmulich/cnx-docs/framework-analysis.rst

 hashbang URL structure, but is in the process of moving away from this URL format.
 In order to make our html5 version of this code work without hashbangs we will need to put a route aware server in front of it.
-Or, we can could an apache rewrite rule on the server to fake the URLs.
+Or, we could use an apache rewrite rule on the server to fake the URLs.

 Some of the things I believe we need to answer before we make a